Closed

 Overview

-The Age Well at Home (AWAH) In-Home Support Pilot Project stream provides federal funding of up to $800,000 for organizations delivering volunteer-based practical support services to help low-income and vulnerable seniors age safely and independently at home.
-Eligible activities include light housekeeping, meal preparation, home maintenance, transportation, snow removal, volunteer delivery of essentials, and friendly in-home visits.
+The Age Well at Home In-Home Support Pilot Project stream provides federal funding to support organizations serving low-income and otherwise vulnerable seniors at home.
+Eligible activities include practical support services such as light housekeeping, meal delivery and preparation, home maintenance, transportation, snow removal, volunteer drop-offs, and friendly visiting.

 /100